 Policy and Funding Opportunities

-NRPA conducted a policy scan at the federal, state and local level to identify existing and untapped policies that does or could potentially advance or hinder green infrastructure implementation in parks.
+NRPA conducted a policy scan at the federal, state and local level to identify existing and untapped policies that advance or hinder green infrastructure implementation in parks.
 The scan intentionally focused on small and mid-sized cities and how policy impacts advance the multiple goals of equity, environment, economy, and health.

 Read the Summary of Findings